Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: Phenomenological Benchmark points

+The heavy neutral gauge boson ($Z_R$) has a rather weak limit from the direct di-jet search~\cite{CMS:2018wxx} excluding $m_{Z_R}<2.9$ TeV having SM-like gauge couplings with the SM fermions.
+However, in LRSM the $Z_R$ is heavier than $W_R$, and thus a strong limit on $W_R$ mass indirectly puts a stronger limit on $Z_R$ mass (see Eqs.~(\ref{eq:WR}) and (\ref{eq:ZR})).
+The $4.3$ TeV lower limit on $W_R$ mass, as discussed above, puts a lower limit of $5$ TeV on $Z_R$ mass.

+In addition, we have also considered heavy neutrino search results from the LHC which put limits on $m_N$~\cite{ATLAS:2018dcj,CMS:2018agk,CMS:2018jxx}, and these are included in our benchmark selection.

+\paragraph{Bounds from FCNC and Higgs searches:} We avoid flavor-violating interactions of charged leptons with neutral scalars by choosing diagonal configurations for the corresponding Yukawa matrices involving the SM and heavy exotic leptons.
+There are no flavor-changing neutral Higgs (FCNH) interactions in our model at the tree-level because of the diagonal couplings for the neutral scalars.
+Heavy non-standard neutral scalars, pseudoscalars and the charged Higgses have strong bounds~\cite{Aoki,PhysRevD.100.094508} from low energy flavour-changing neutral current (FCNC) effects, especially from the $K$-meson and $B$-meson mass mixing.
+These bounds have been studied for the MLRSM in Ref.~\cite{Yue}.
+As the FCNH effects are absent, these bounds do not apply on our neutral states.
+The $W_R$ mass limits coming from the meson mixings are much weaker than the direct collider bounds.

-\paragraph{Bound from low energy FCNC searches and Higgs:} Heavy scalar states like our heavy non-standard CP-even states with pseudoscalar and charged Higgs have strong bounds~\cite{Aoki,PhysRevD.100.094508} from low energy FCNC effects~\cite{Yue}, especially from the Kaon and $B$-meson mass mixing.
-All our benchmark points were checked to be allowed from any such experimental bounds.
-The signal intensity measurements of the $125$ GeV Higgs in several final states, including $ZZ$, $WW$, $bb$, $\tau \tau$, and $\gamma \gamma$ final states~\cite{Mcbrayer, Avramidou}, provide additional constraints, which are also checked while choosing our benchmark points.
+The signal intensity measurements of the $125$ GeV Higgs in several final states, including $ZZ$, $WW$, $bb$, $\tau \tau$, and $\gamma \gamma$ final states~\cite{Mcbrayer, Avramidou}, provide additional constraints, which have been considered while choosing our benchmark points.
 The gauge and Yukawa couplings of the $125$ GeV scalar seem to lie extremely close to their SM value, as suggested by the experimental results.
 We thus limit our study to the alignment limit, i.e., $|y^V_h| \sim 1$, which is the modification factor to the $hVV$ ($V=W/Z$) couplings due to new physics.
-The parameter space of interest is additionally constrained by collider searches for non-standard neutral scalar states as well as the charged scalar states.
-These searches are carried out at the LHC in a variety of SM final states.
+The parameter space of interest is further restricted by collider searches for non-standard neutral scalar states and charged scalar states.
+These searches are carried out at the LHC~\cite{CMS:2021yci,ATLAS:2022eap,ATLAS:2022rws,ATLAS:2021upq,CMS:2022jqc} in a variety of SM final states limiting their masses in the range of $1$ to $2$ TeV.
 As our non-standard neutral and charged scalar states are considered to be very heavy they do not affect our analysis.